metamn/react/content/blog/on-design-systems-3/index.md

 The binding is open.
 Parts combine freely without constraints.

-A HTML element can take any number of CSS styles or JavaScript interaction handlers.
+An HTML element can take any number of CSS styles or JavaScript interaction handlers.

 This leads to an open API.
 Where everything is possible, even chaotic user interfaces.